shom254/dissertation-mgmt-system/README.md

 HTTP 1.1 REST API provided using `localhost:[SERVER_PORT]/api`.
 -> default port is `8080`. can be changed in `.env.template`

-triedto just quickly implement a working api and database so some inefficient design decisions and shortcuts (e.g. all backend function in 1 `server.js`, admin is hardcoded into server code and has its own api) had to be taken.
+triedto just quickly implement a working api and database so some inefficient design decisions and shortcuts (e.g. all backend function in 1 `server.js`, admin is hardcoded into server code and has its own api, etc) had to be taken.

 ### 1. Login and Logout (Student, Teacher)